iannnieto/AudibleAI/README.md

 # AudibleAI
 **AI-powered offensive play sheet generator for high school football teams**

 AudibleAI helps coaches quickly generate customized offensive play sheets based on the opponent’s defensive scheme, down, and distance.
 Designed with speed, simplicity, and strategy in mind.
+High school coaches deserve faster, smarter game prep.
+AudibleAI combines football IQ with modern software to take the chalkboard to the cloud.

 ---